Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 Oktober 2025 06.20.44 UTC
+- WIB: Senin, 6 Oktober 2025 08.59.20 UTC
-- WITA: Senin, 6 Oktober 2025 07.20.44 UTC
+- WITA: Senin, 6 Oktober 2025 09.59.20 UTC
-- WIT: Senin, 6 Oktober 2025 08.20.44 UTC
+- WIT: Senin, 6 Oktober 2025 10.59.20 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: technology
+Kategori: success